RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 A data bag is a global variable that is stored as JSON data and is accessible from a Chef server.

-RL Catalyst allows you to configure your chef server.
-You can configure only one chef server for one organization.
+RLCatalyst allows you to configure your own chef server.
+You can add either a hosted chef server or an on-premise installation of chefserver.
+If you dont have either of these, please create an account at https://getchef.opscode.com/signup .
+For more details on chef, please go to :doc:`Chef Setup <chefsetup>` .

+In RLCatalyst only one chef server can be configured for one organization.
 The same chef server cannot be associated to multiple organizations.
+Each chef server account will have a URL(Hosted/On-Premise), a User pem file, a Validator pem file and a knife file .
+You will get all these files when you create accounts in Chef.

+Data/File needed for adding a Chef Server account in RLCatalyst Name : Alias or name of the chef server , to be identified in RLCatalyst User Name : User name of your chef server account
+URL : URL of the hosted or on-premise chef server
+User Pem File : User file to access your Chef Server account Knife.rb : Configuration file that you get while setting up the Chef server Validator Pem File :
+Key File :
+Template File :

 To configure a new chef server follow the steps below:

  * From the main menu click on Settings